-VERY GOOD / GOOD AVERAGE POOR / VERY POOR Child can reliably state his/her needs in a way that cannot be misinterpreted, even if it is not done using proper grammatical language, or with help of non-verbal communication, e.g., pointing to appropriate items.
-On most occasions the child is able to communicate his/her needs, but clarification may be required at times.
-Most of the time, communication of the child's needs is difficult for peers and adults to understand, requiring repetitions and guesses.
+VERY GOOD / GOOD AVERAGE POOR / VERY POOR Child can reliably state his/her needs in a way that cannot be On most occasions the child is Most of the time, communication of the misinterpreted, even if it is not done using proper grammatical able to communicate his/her child's needs is difficult for peers and language, or with help of non-verbal communication, e.g., needs, but clarification may be adults to understand, requiring pointing to appropriate items. required at times. repetitions and guesses.